cardboardcode/cardboardcode.github.io/_posts/2023-02-09-difference-between-dockerfile-dockercompose.md

 ![](/img/2023_02_09/todo_empty.png)

-If you started using, it should like something similar to what is shown below:
+If you started using, it should look like something similar to what is shown below:

 ![](/img/2023_02_09/todo_added.png)